 The College farm's 114 hectares of rolling lowland is south-facing and is ideal for growing early grass.
 The farm has had an average grazing season of over 300 days.

-Soil type varies from mostly light loam to gley soil along the Southern and Eastern boundaries.
+The soil type varies from mostly light loam to gley soils along the southern and eastern boundaries.
 Elevation ranges from 25 to 70m above sea level.

 The farm units give students a hands-on approach to learning.
-The farm is run to maximise profit and to reflect the practices adopted on commercial farms as well as utilising up-to-date Teagasc research and advice.
+The farm is run to maximise profit and to reflect the practices adopted on commercial farms as well as being a Teagasc Animal & Grassland Research Farm for the past seven years.

-The tillage enterprise is essentially a facility for students to learn about cereal crops and acquire practical experience in the basic operations of tillage farming such as ploughing, seedbed preparation, fertiliser spreading and spraying.
+The tillage enterprise on 5 hectares of the farm is an educational tool for students to learn about cereal crops and acquire practical experience in the basic operations of tillage farming such as ploughing, seedbed preperation, fertiliser spreading and spraying.
 Each year students select varieties, measure out plots, plough harrow, sow and carry out all operations associated with growing cereals.
-One Ha plots Winter and spring Wheat, Oats and Barley are grown by the students.